wint3rmuted/Playlists-Cheatsheets/CTF-Boxes/Windows/Algernon.md

 ```
 ## HTTP (TCP/9998)
 ```
-Looks like an alternative web service called, SmarterMail.
+Looks like a web service called SmarterMail.
 Check Exploit DB for any vulnerabilities matching this service name using searchsploit.
 Default credentials found using Google search do not work here.
 Source code reveals a version number.